KingKnecht/SAFE-SignalR-Feliz/README.md

 cd src/Client/
 npm start
 ```
+Click on the link provided by webpack in the terminal window to open a browser window.
+Open another browser window with the same URL to see updates.

-**Important: Files from *Shared.fs* are currently not under watch of webpack.
-Modify something in the server files then something in _Index.fs_**
+**Important:** Files from *Shared.fs* are currently not under watch of webpack.
+Modify something in the server files then something in _Index.fs_

 You will find more documentation about the used F# components at the following places: